afids/afids-protocol-original/protocol.md

 ![alt text](figures/16_LLVAC.png "16.
 Left Lateral Aspect of Frontal Horn on Coronal Section of AC")

 ## 17. R LV at PC = right lateral aspect of frontal horn on coronal section of PC
+* Defined at same coronal slice as PC (jump to it)

 ![alt text](figures/17_RLVPC.png	"17.
 Right Lateral Aspect of Frontal Horn on Coronal Section of PC")